 The bike shares similar proportions to its younger sibling the Duke 250, but the 390 is a whole new bike differentiated by more features and a more powerful engine.

 It is a naked bike that not only looks good, but performs excellent on the road thanks to its lightweight components and chassis.
-The bike is priced at Rs.2.58 lakh, top speed is 170 km/h and 0-100 km/h comes up in 5.5 seconds.
+The bike is priced at Rs.2.58 lakh, top speed is 170 km/h and 0-100 km/h comes up in 5.5 seconds, making it the top speed bike in India.

 TVS Apache 310 RR